 TOP OF PAGE

-ECLEA is a ministry of Community Church of Appleton which is registered as a church based in the State of Wisconsin and is a 501(C)3 organization pursuant to the Internal Revenue Code.
-As such, donations to the ECLEA ministry of Community Church of Appleton are tax deductible.
-Donations may be made payable either directly to the name of ECLEA or to Community Church.
+Equipping Church Leaders East Africa, Inc. (ECLEA) is a registered nonstock Wisconsin corporation and is registered as a charitable organization pursuant to Wis.
+Stat. §202.12.
+Further, ECLEA is a 501(C)3 organization pursuant to the Internal Revenue Code.
+As such, donations to the ECLEA are tax deductible to the fullest extent allowed by law.
+Donations may be made payable directly to the name of ECLEA.

 TOP OF PAGE